sunpy/sunpy/doc/source/guide/installation/index.rst

 The `instructions for building Numpy from source
 <http://docs.scipy.org/doc/numpy/user/install.html>`_ are also a good
 resource for setting up your environment to build Python packages.

-You will also need `Cython <http://cython.org/>`_ installed to build from source, unless you are installing a numbered release.
-(The releases packages have the necessary C files packaged with them, and hence do not require Cython.)

 .. note:: If you are using MacOS X, you will need to the XCode command line
           tools.
 One way to get them is to install `XCode